 |Available as a free choice unit?||No|

 This Research Skills Module is designed to develop your experimental design, report writing and practical skills.
-You will investigate a range of topics including the transport of molecules across the cells of the gut and skeletal muscle contraction.
+You will investigate a range of topics including the control of breathing in humans, the setting of the cell membrane potential and the stimulation of skeletal muscle contraction.
 You will design and carry out a research project related to the human response to exercise.

 |Unit title||Unit code||Requirement type||Description|

 |Membrane Excitability: Ion Channels & Transporters in Action||BIOL21321||Co-Requisite||Compulsory|

 The Unit is aimed at students on the Degree Programmes of Physiology and Pharmacology/Physiology.
 It may also be of interest to those studying Biomedical Sciences and Biology.

 It is compulsory for students to have studied EITHER BIOL21141 Cell Membrane Structure & Function OR BIOL21321 Membrane Excitability: Ion Channels & Transporters in Action.

 • To provide the opportunity for students to perform human volunteer practicals, an exercise project and to study cell physiological methods.

 • To give the students experience in: data presentation, use of some standard statistical analyses and writing up results in publication format.